ayushjaiswal21/astra/README.md

 # AstraLearn - AI-Powered Learning Platform

-AstraLearn is an AI-powered tutoring platform built with Django and Django Channels that provides an interactive learning experience with AI assistance, quizzes, and spaced repetition.
+AstraLearn is an AI-powered tutoring platform built with Django that provides an interactive learning experience with AI assistance and quizzes.

 ## Features

 - Interactive course content with modules and lessons
-- Real-time AI tutor assistant
+- Real-time AI tutor assistant (powered by Ollama)
 - Quizzes with automatic scoring
-- Spaced repetition for better retention
 - Progress tracking
 - Responsive design for all devices